 When you buy a lovely Umva scarf or wrap, you’re causing a positive ripple effect.
 Umva trains, employs and empowers women and that in turn strengthens the family, the community, and the local economy.

-With so many people needing a hand up, how does Rwanda-one4one chose the families?
+With so many people needing a hand up, how does Rwanda-one4one choose the families?

 There is no easy answer to this question as the way we select families is not scientific.
 We use a combination of our hearts and heads…and factor in qualities and values that we believe are important for success in working with us – honesty, drive, commitment and fiscal responsibility.